CodosaurusLLC/CodosaurusLLC.github.io/wwwizzzard.md

 <br clear="both">

-Give WWWizzzard a URL to check, and tell it how often: hourly, daily, weekly, or monthly.&nbsp;
+Give WWWizzzard a URL to check, and tell it how often: hourly, daily, weekly, monthly, or quarterly.&nbsp;
-When it detects a change<sup>1</sup>, you get an email including the changes.&nbsp;
+When it detects a change of status or content<sup>1</sup>, you get an email including the changes.&nbsp;
 And you get 31 checks per month (totaled over all your URLs), for _free_, with more for a mere one cent (US) each _or less!_<sup>2</sup>&nbsp;